 Unfortunately, since the general opening of the goggles is not too large, it is very difficult to be used with eyeglasses.

 As I previously mentioned, the Redpawz EV800 Pro has the perfect recipe for a good reception (RX sensitivity).
-Diversity receiver based on RX5808 PRO module with -90 db super sensitiveness.
-Two types of antennas: omni-directional clover antenna and linear 14 DBi panel antenna.
+RX5808 receiver and two types of antennas: omni-directional clover antenna and linear 14 DBi panel antenna.

 Last week I test it with two different FPV drones, a smaller one with 25 mW VTX and a larger one with 100 mW VTX.
 In both cases, reception was stable without freezes or blue screens.

 In order to test the recording quality of the EV800Pro’s DVR I used my brand new Kopis 1 FPV quadcopter.
 Equipped with RunCam Swift camera and Holybro Atlatl HV 5.8G wireless video transmitter was just perfect for this purpose.